Published: October 31, 2017 | Comments

-Imagine for a moment that you are the main attraction in a High Wire performance.
-You’re a little nervous at first and start off a bit wobbly and then you are able to concentrate and steady yourself.
-Until you hear a loud scream in the audience.
+Imagine for a moment that you are the main attraction in a high wire performance.
+You’re a little nervous at first and start off a bit wobbly, and then you can concentrate and steady yourself; until you hear a loud scream in the audience.
 At that point, you almost fall.
 A few more unstable steps…and finally, you have crossed to the other side.

-Contact Center Workforce Managers are the data “artists” within the company.
-This is a very important and challenging position.
+Contact Center Workforce Managers are the data “artists” in the company.
+Workforce management is a critical and challenging position.
 It’s about understanding and knowing when you’ll be the busiest, making sure people are adhering to what is planned and then quickly anticipating and adjusting throughout the day.
 With all these moving parts, below are ten workforce strategies to optimize your workforce.

 Strategy #1: Intra-day Events Matter!

-It matters when and where events like break, lunch, training, meeting and coaching occur.
+It matters when and where events like break, lunch, training, meeting, and coaching occur.
 It can be discouraging when people aren’t doing what they have been scheduled to do especially after all that planning.
-These events keep your company from meeting its service level goals and keep employees from taking calls.
-It isn’t realistic to just overstaff by 15-20% in order to accommodate.
+These events keep your company from meeting its service level goals and prevent employees from taking calls.
+It isn’t realistic to just overstaff by 15-20% to accommodate.
 Not to mention, it’s just plain costly.
-Use your creativity for these events, since they typically happen in 15 minute intervals.
-Some examples: Try 10 min breaks, or 45 minute lunches, or 15 minute coaching sessions.
+Use your creativity for these events, since they typically happen in 15-minute intervals.
+Some examples: Try 10 min breaks, or 45-minute lunches, or 15-minute coaching sessions.

 Strategy #2: Stagger the Workload

-Because arrival patterns change because of company priorities with promotions, billing events or cycles, or the launch of a new product offering, it is important to ensure that you are fully staffed around your contact volume peak times.
+Because arrival patterns change because of company priorities with promotions, billing events or cycles, or the launch of a new product offering, it is essential to ensure that you are fully staffed around your contact volume peak times.
 Instead of having everyone start on the hour, try staggering those start times by adding half hour and quarter hour start times to employee shift assignments.
-For example: 8:30 am or 8:45 am start time, rather than 8:00, 9:00 etc. This will give you added coverage and flexibility in your staffing requirements during your busiest intervals.
+For example, try an 8:30 am or 8:45 am start time, rather than 8:00 or 9:00, etc. This will give you added coverage and flexibility in your staffing requirements during your busiest intervals.

 Strategy #3: Hiring and Part Time Staff

-Part-time shifts may not be applicable in every company, but it’s worth reviewing and considering.
+Part-time shifts may not apply to every company, but it’s worth reviewing and considering.
 It will allow you to cover the “higher volume” needs by hiring part-time employees to work part-time shifts.
 Part-time shifts are usually easier to implement and hire because typically people who work part-time don’t expect to have a set schedule and are used to working different shifts on different days.

 Use the hiring process to your advantage.
-Work with your HR or Recruiting office to update job descriptions or processes to include additional criteria regarding shift requirements.
-Set proper expectations about how shifts are assigned within your organization (set shifts vs. flexible shifts) and if possible, inform your qualified candidates possible shifts or hours they may need to be available to work.
+Work with your HR or Recruiting office to update job descriptions or procedures to include additional criteria regarding shift requirements.
+Set proper expectations about how shifts are assigned in your organization (fixed shifts vs. flexible shifts) and if possible, inform your qualified candidate's possible shifts or hours they may need to be available to work.

 Strategy #4: Be Flexible